Call Today! Free Immediate Response (818) 781-1570

 Contact our Criminal Law Firm For Help

-If you have accused of carrying a concealed dirk or dagger, you need to contact the Los Angeles criminal defense attorneys at Eisner Gorin LLP.
+If you have been accused of carrying a concealed dirk or dagger, you need to contact the Los Angeles criminal defense attorneys at Eisner Gorin LLP.
 A conviction carries harsh legal consequences.

 Related Content: